PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models

 \section{Abstract}

 Preference-based reinforcement learning (PbRL) is emerging as a promising approach to teaching robots through human comparative feedback, sidestepping the need for complex reward engineering.
-However, the substantial volume of feedback required in existing PbRL methods often lead to reliance on synthetic feedback generated by scripted teachers.
-This approach necessitates intricate reward engineering again and struggles to adapt to the nuanced preferences particular to human-robot interaction (HRI) scenarios, where users may have unique expectations toward the same task.
-To address these challenges, we introduce PrefCLM, a novel framework that utilizes crowdsourced large language models (LLMs) as simulated teachers in PbRL.
+However, the substantial volume of human feedback required in existing PbRL methods hinders broader applications.
+In this work, we introduce PrefCLM, a novel framework that utilizes crowdsourced large language models (LLMs) as synthetic teachers in PbRL.
 We utilize Dempster-Shafer Theory to fuse individual preferences from multiple LLM agents at the score level, efficiently leveraging their diversity and collective intelligence.
-We also introduce a human-in-the-loop pipeline that facilitates collective refinements based on user interactive feedback.
-Experimental results across various general RL tasks show that PrefCLM achieves competitive performance compared to traditional scripted teachers and excels in facilitating more more natural and efficient behaviors.
+We also introduce a human-in-the-loop pipeline, enabling iterative and collective refinements that adapt to the nuanced and individualized preferences inherent to human-robot interaction (HRI) scenarios.
+Experimental results across various general RL tasks show that PrefCLM achieves competitive performance compared to expert-engineered scripted teachers and excels in facilitating more more natural and efficient behaviors.
 A real-world user study (N=10) further demonstrates its capability to tailor robot behaviors to individual user preferences, significantly enhancing user satisfaction in HRI scenarios.
-Videos, prompts, example evaluation functions, and other supplementary details can be found at \url{https://prefclm.github.io}.
+Paper website: \url{https://prefclm.github.io}.